armadillabs/GemJava/README.md

-# README
+# INTRO

 Hi Gem and Company.
 Here, you will find an example Java 8 applications that will hopefully demo my Dev chops in some depth, and more importantly, provide some late night giggles.
+I've spent about 3-4 total hours on it since learning Quasar took a bit of reading.

+# The Starving Philosophers

+This is an illustration of the classic resource locking problem that plagues distributed systems when nodes contend for limited resources.
+A good writeup can be found [here](https://practicingruby.com/articles/gentle-intro-to-actor-based-concurrency) and [here](http://adit.io/posts/2013-05-11-The-Dining-Philosophers-Problem-With-Ron-Swanson.html), where I've shameless taken the data modeling.
+Originally formulated by [Djkistra](https://en.wikipedia.org/wiki/Dining_philosophers_problem), it serves to illustrate problems that occur within distributed systems and techniques for solving them.

+In summary, while the classic mutex approach can help resolve the dead lock, it can actually be more elegantly solved by applying an Actor framework.
+It simplifies the hairy implementation that would otherwise be hard to debug using Java's concurrent framework.
+For this example, I've chosen to use [Quasars](http://docs.paralleluniverse.co/quasar/) which provides asynchronous tools such as light-weight threads (fibers), Dataflow, and Actors for implementing distributed systems.

+# Building and running it

 The build and runtime are all mechanized via [Gradle](www.gradle.org).
 To run the sample application, checkout the repo: